SoupyzInc/AreaSoup/README.md

 # RevolutionSoup
-Ultimately a Java app that gives a guided walk through on volume of revolution problems from the Type 4 FRQs packet; `RevolutionSoup` is a basic calculus engine that can integrate functions and solve volume of revolution problems.
+Ultimately, a Java app that gives a guided walk through on volume of revolution problems from the Type 4 FRQs packet, `RevolutionSoup` is a basic calculus engine that can integrate functions and solve volume of revolution problems.

 ### How to add new functions